 A few things I use to help me sleep better at night:

-Eye mask and ear plugs.
-After having kids I realized that I am am incredibly light sleeper.
-In fact, even the slightest noises wake me up in the middle of the night.
-Sometimes I have difficulty failing back asleep again, which is so frustrating when I work a 12 hour shift in the morning.
+- Eye mask and earplugs.
+After having kids, I realized that I am an incredibly light sleeper.
+Even the slightest noises wake me up in the middle of the night.
+Sometimes I have difficulty falling back asleep again, which is so frustrating when I work a 12-hour shift in the morning.

-Restorative yoga poses.
-I keep a yoga pillow and a yoga mat right next to my bed that I use for restorative yoga poses about 20 minutes before I try to go to sleep.
-It helps me decompress my from my day, check in with myself and put me into a snugly and sleepy mood.
+- Restorative yoga poses.
+I keep a yoga pillow and a yoga mat right next to the bed that I use for restorative yoga poses about 20 minutes before I try to go to sleep.
+It helps me decompress me from my day, check-in with myself, and put me into a snugly and sleepy mood.